OpenAgenda/oa-public/packages/agendas/README.md

 ## Migration

- * verified table entry needs to be added
+ * official table entry needs to be added
  * credentials need to go from review_credentials to credentials

 ## Settings